 add_action('init','sv_wp_admin_account');

-Change the details in lines 2-4 for the new user, making sure to choose a username and email that don’t already exist in the system so that this method works for you.
+Change the details for the new user in lines 2-4, making sure to choose a username and email that do not already exist in the system for this method to work.

-After adding this code, when you go to the WordPress login screen, a new user with administrator privileges will be created using the username and password you selected in the code.
+After adding this code, the moment you access the WordPress login screen, a new user with administrator privileges will be created with the username and password you specified in the code.